Murphy-Facey/nlp_assignment_2/README.md

 nltk.download()
 ```

-You will have to run the server, by running the following command from the server folder.
+You will have to run the server first by executing the following command from the server folder:
 ```
 python main.py
 ```